-Option Valid values Description anchor- linenos N/A If present wrap line numbers in tags. classpre- fix string String to prepend to token class names hl_lines num- bers List of lines to be highlighted. linean- chors string Wrap each line in an anchor using this string and -linenumber. linenos string If present or set to "table" output line numbers in a table, if set to "inline" output them inline. "none" means do not output the line numbers for this table. linenospe- cial number If set every nth line will be given the 'special' css class. linenos- tart number Line number for the first line. linenos- tep number Print every nth line number. linesep- arator string String to print between lines of code, 'n' by default. lines- pans string Wrap each line in a span using this and -linenumber. noback- ground N/A If set do not output background color for the wrapping element nowrap N/A If set do not wrap the tokens at all. tagsfile string ctags file to use for name definitions. tagurl- format string format for the ctag links.
+Option Valid values Description anchor- linenos N/A If present wrap line numbers in tags. classpre- fix string String to prepend to token class names hl_lines num- bers List of lines to be highlighted, where line numbers to highlight are separated by a space.
+This is similar to emphasize-lines in Sphinx, but it does not support a range of line numbers separated by a hyphen, or comma-separated line numbers. linean- chors string Wrap each line in an anchor using this string and -linenumber. linenos string If present or set to "table" output line numbers in a table, if set to "inline" output them inline. "none" means do not output the line numbers for this table. linenospe- num- If set every nth line will be given the 'special' css class. cial ber linenos- num- Line number for the first line. tart ber linenos- tep num- ber Print every nth line number. line- separa- tor string String to print between lines of code, 'n' by default. lines- pans string Wrap each line in a span using this and -linenumber. noback- ground N/A If set do not output background color for the wrapping element nowrap N/A If set do not wrap the tokens at all. tagsfile string ctags file to use for name definitions. tagurl- format string format for the ctag links.